devd/Academic-Writing-Check/README.markdown

      --no-{option}

 where {option} is one of the things in __bold__ in the above list.
 The script also ignores lines beginning with a % as a helper.
 It outputs filename and line number with the offending issues marked in color.
-The colors aren't currently configurable, but you can edit the script for that.

 You can also send in a -d to disable all checks.
 Checks will need to be explicitly enabled.
 Thus -d --abbr will only look for abbr errors.